discully/afinalunity/README.md

 If the standard palette file `standard.pal` is not in the same directory as the image file being converted, its location must be provided using the `--palette` argument.
-Before converting any images the `afinalunity` library needs to know where the standard colour palette `standard.pal` is.
 For example:
 ```sh
 python afu_to_png.py transp.rm --palette other/directory/standard.pal